Dr. Jim Hu

 Hu, J. (2003).
 Thinking languages in L2 writing: Research findings and pedagogical implications.
 TESL Canada Journal, 21(1), 39-63. http://www.teslcanadajournal.ca/index.php/tesl/article/viewFile/273/206

 Hu, J. (2001).
 An alternative perspective of language re-use: Insights from textual and learning theories and L2 academic writing.
 English Quarterly, 33(1&2), 52-62.

 Hu, J. (1995).
 A reconsideration of the applications of the "monitor" in second language learning.
 The 21st LACUS Forum proceedings (pp. 525-535).
 The Linguistic Association of Canada and the United States.

-Employment HistoryI love teaching English for academic purposes (EAP) and teaching how to teach English as a second/foreign language and have been pursuing these interests in China and Canada.
-Upon completing my Ph.D. studies specializing in TESL at the University of British Columbia, I started working at Thompson Rivers University in 2001 and have been teaching EAP and TESL certificate courses and conducting research in related areas since then.
-In addition, I supervise the theses and projects of Master's students.
+Employment HistoryI love teaching English for academic purposes (EAP) and how to teach English as a second language (TESL).
+Upon completing my Ph.D. studies specializing in TESL at the University of British Columbia, I started working at Thompson Rivers University (formerly University College of the Cariboo) in 2001 and have been teaching EAP and TESL certificate courses and conducting research in related areas since then.
+In addition, I supervise theses and projects of Master's students.

 Courses TaughtA sample:

 TESL 3020: Pedagogical Grammar